mircomunch/cooker_meter/README.md

 ### About

-The system is composed by a TECKIN smart socket and a RPi equipped with a NODE-Red service.
+The system is composed by:
+- TECKIN smart socket equipped with Wi-Fi
+- micro-computer Raspberry Pi (RPi) equipped with a NODE-Red service
+- PC that can connect to the RPi through the web dashboard

 The RPi ask for data to the socket trough WiFi (voltage, current, power) using propietary API.
 Those data are stored in a local database using SQLite and then provided at the user with a web dashboard.
-Trought the dashboard the tests can be managed (inserted/deleted).
+Trought the dashboard the tests can be managed.
-Each test is relater to the correspondig power and time used

 ### How to connect
 - Supply the RPi